reflectoring/reflectoring.github.io/_posts/2020-12-18-spring-boot-elasticsearch.md

   }
 }
 ```
-In this code snippet, we are forming a query with CriteriaQuery for fetching products whose price is greater than 10.0 and less than 100.0.
+In this code snippet, we are forming a query with `CriteriaQuery` for fetching products whose price is greater than 10.0 and less than 100.0.

 ## Building a Search Application

 We will now add a user interface to our application to see the product search in action.
 The user interface will have a search input box for searching products on name or description.
 The input box will have a autocomplete feature to show a list of suggestions based on the available products as shown here:

 ![Suggestions for Autocomplete](/assets/img/posts/spring-data-elasticsearch/autocomplete.png)

 We will create auto-complete suggestions for user's search input.
 Then search for products on name or description closely matching the search text entered by the user.
 We will build two search services to implement this use case:
 - Fetch search suggestions for the auto-complete function
 - Process search for searching products based on user's search query

-A Service class - [ProductSearchService](https://github.com/thombergs/code-examples/tree/master/spring-boot/spring-boot-elasticsearch/src/main/java/io/pratik/elasticsearch/services/ProductSearchService.java) containing methods for search and fetching suggestions.
+The Service class [`ProductSearchService`](https://github.com/thombergs/code-examples/tree/master/spring-boot/spring-boot-elasticsearch/src/main/java/io/pratik/elasticsearch/services/ProductSearchService.java) will contain methods for search and fetching suggestions.

  The full-blown application with a user interface is available in the [GitHub repo](https://github.com/thombergs/code-examples/tree/master/spring-boot/spring-boot-elasticsearch).